ajdavis/emptysquare-hugo/emptysquare/content/interactive-tla-plus.md

 When we develop a spec, we want to quickly see the effects of our changes and spot bugs right away.
 Ideally, tools catch our mistakes as we make them, or at least make them easy to discover.
 Some IDEs for the top programming languages are very good at this; let's bring the same ease of use to TLA+.

 As we saw above, the TLA+ debugger in VS Code is almost, but not quite, a convenient way to experiment with spec changes.
 It could benefit from watchpoints and conditional breakpoints, simulation mode, and perhaps from integration with the TLA+ Toolbox.
+(Correction from Markus: "The debugger doesn't have a command to launch TLC in simulation mode, but we can pass '-generate' as options to step through a (randomly generated) behavior.")

 When Samy and I gave this talk, several experts in the audience mentioned "state space exploration".
 This would be like "choose your own adventure": at each step of the spec's execution, you could see all the possible next steps and choose which to follow.
 Markus showed me that [this is possible with TLC today](https://github.com/tlaplus/tlaplus/blob/c644b7c658407692acdf6ad10c1937340d792e48/tlatools/org.lamport.tlatools/src/tla2sany/StandardModules/TLCExt.tla#L107-L117); it should be integrated into the GUIs and publicized.